Sexually Transmitted Infections

 What treatment will I need?

-This will depend on the STI but is often a single dose of antibiotic.
+This will depend on the STI.
 The treatments are detailed under the individual STI.
-You may need to abstain from sexual contact for a time after your treatment to ensure it clears and clinic staff will make sure you know what you need to do.
+You may need to abstain from all sexual contact, including oral, for a time after your treatment to ensure it clears and clinic staff will make sure you know what you need to do.
 You will need to repeat you treatment if you vomit within 2-3 hrs of taking it so please contact the clinic if this happens.
 We will also need to know if you have any medical conditions, other medication or allergies before a prescription can be given.

 How will I know if the treatment has worked?

 Modern treatments are very effective at clearing infections.
 If you have been treated for chlamydia, we recommend a further test in three months’ time.
-If your symptoms haven’t settled or you are worried you may have picked up another infection then please see either your GP or come to either the sexual health or Choices clinics for a check up.
+If your symptoms haven’t settled or you are worried you may have picked up another infection then please see either your GP or come to either the Orchard Centre or Choices clinics for a check up.

 I’ve been told by a partner that they have an STI?